BenWeekes/agora-network-guide/README.md

     onVideoStateChanged(event, user.videoTrack, 'webcam');
 });
 ```
-Blur the video and if it isn't unblurred within 5 seconds send a message to the publish to turn it off.

 Detect the incoming webcam video has frozen and blur it
 ```
 async function onVideoStateChanged(vState, videostream, vtype) {
     console.log(`video-state-changed fired ${vState}`, videostream, vtype);